You have to love a recipe that looks like you worked hard when actually you didn’t do much at all. This homemade stromboli fits that bill.

-Begin with dough from your favorite local pizzeria (or supermarket).
+Begin with dough from your favorite local pizzeria or supermarket — or make your own!
 Roll it out and add layers of salami, ham, mozzarella, and provolone.
 I like to temper all this richness with a sprinkle of capers and a few peppadews (which are tangy and slightly spicy pickled red peppers that you can find at most grocery store salad bars, or buy in jars).

 I usually roll out the dough on floured parchment paper, which I then use to help roll the dough and all the layers of meat and cheese into a log.
 Then I pick up the parchment on both sides — like a sling — and set it on the baking sheet.

 Bake the stromboli until golden, cut into colorful slices, and serve warm.

 Easy Ham and Cheese Stromboli RecipePrint

 Look for the ingredients for this stromboli recipe at your grocery store's deli counter and salad bar.

 Peppadew peppers can also often be purchased in jars, sometimes under the name "sweet piquante peppers."
 Substitute roasted red peppers if you can't find peppadews.

 - 1 pound prepared pizza dough (homemade or store-bought)

 - 16 thin-cut slices Genoa salami (1/3 pound)

 - 8 thick-cut slices capicola ham (1/3 pound)